SpatialNet: Extensively Learning Spatial Information for Multichannel Joint Speech Separation, Denoising and

 In T-Convs, three group convolutional layers are used and group normalization (GN) \cite{wu_group_2018} is applied after the second convolutional layer.
 The group convolutional layers perform 1-D convolution along the time dimension.
 The number of channels for the convolutional layers is $C'$, and the channels are split into $G$ groups.

-Compared to the convolutional network used in Conformer proposed in \cite{gulati2020conformer}, the major difference is that the proposed T-ConvFFN puts three convolutional layers in between the two linear layers, thus time convolution is conducted on a larger number of channels, i.e. $C'$, accounting for the high requirement of local smoothing/averaging and reverberation processing for narrowband signal modelling.
+Compared to the convolutional network used in Conformer proposed in \cite{gulati2020conformer}, the major differences of the proposed T-ConvFFN include (i) \cite{gulati2020conformer} uses one convolutional layer, and we use three convolutional layers; \addnote[largercn]{1}{(ii) \cite{gulati2020conformer} puts the convolutional layer before the feed-forward module, and the number of channels is $C$, while we put the convolutional layers in between the two feed-forward linear layers, thus time convolution is conducted on a larger number of channels, i.e. $C'$.} These differences account for the high requirement of local smoothing/averaging and reverberation processing for narrowband signal modelling.